UrsSchmidt/aquila/README.md

 ### Remove statements

-You can remove key/value pairs from dictionaries using: `remove myDictionary.myKey;`
+You can remove variables or key/value pairs from dictionaries using: `remove myVariable;` and `remove myDictionary.myKey;` respectively

 ### Run statements